-All of the staff working for Nikoi except for one staff member are Indonesian including our GM.
+All of the staff working for Nikoi are Indonesian including our GM.
 The only full time expatriate staff members that are employed are as Guest Relations Managers.
 Many of the staff started working for Nikoi during the construction phase and have gone on to learn new skills that have allowed them to work in front of house roles.
-In 2017 Nikoi celebrated its 10 year anniversary with 15 staff who have been employed since 2007.
+In 2022 Nikoi celebrated its 15 year anniversary with 33 staff (26% of the workforce) who have been employed for more than 10 years.
 Staff work a 5 day week whereas the standard working week in Indonesia is 6 days.
 A savings and loans scheme was established that has seen average savings rates increase to 20% of their salary and at the same time helped staff lower their borrowing costs significantly.
 Both formal and informal training is offered as well as helping find mentors for a number of staff.
 As a result of this Nikoi has tremendous staff loyalty and a very high staff retention (annual staff turnover over the last three years has averaged less than 10%).